Back to the top

 Facilitation

-The design of the Assem was geared to ensure that different people’s experiences and voices were given equal weight, and that differences in power and privilege were, as far as possible, considered and rebalanced.
+The design of the Assembly was geared to ensure that different people’s experiences and voices were given equal weight, and that differences in power and privilege were, as far as possible, considered, and rebalanced.
 The assembly combined a mix of plenary sessions with experts and breakouts for deliberations.
+DigidemLab designed, organized, and facilitated the Assembly.

 Developing recommendations

-The members of the Assembly jointly came up with a total of 22 recommendations for how Sweden can tackle achieving the goals of the Paris Agreement as well as Sweden’s carbon budget.
-The recommendations include making the climate a school subject, investing in high-speed trains and making public transport in general more reliable, equal and cheaper.
+The members of the Assembly jointly came up with a collective general statement plus 22 recommendations with 66 specific suggestions for how Sweden can tackle achieving the goals of the Paris Agreement as well as Sweden’s carbon budget.
+These were individually voted on by 49 members in the last weekend.

 Final report